-Come away from the Hunter Valley with a new sense of reverence after bouncing between its breweries and distilleries.
+Come away from the Hunter Valley with a new sense of reverence after bouncing between its best breweries and pubs.

 It’s a bar, it’s a bistro, it’s a beer garden.
 This grain-to-glass taphouse, which was revamped in 2020, is where you will find a range of vendors under the Mighty Craft brand such as Foghorn Brewery, Sauce Brewing Co.
-Jetty Road Brewery, Kangaroo Island Spirits and Slipstream.
+Jetty Road Brewery and Kangaroo Island Spirits.

 Set amid the historic brick beehive kilns in the old Potters Hotel, in Nulkaba, the Mighty Hunter Valley is a hub for craft brewers and distillers and the ideal environment for large groups with individual needs as there’s something for all.
 Book a tour or tasting at Foghorn Brewery, one of the best breweries in nearby Newcastle.

-The Mighty Hunter Valley is a great all-rounder.
+The Mighty Hunter Valley is situated on sprawling grounds.

 There is something about arriving in the Hunter Valley that invites escape.
 And while it’s a region best known for its award-winning wines, breweries such as 4 Pines at the Farm are proving a draw for lovers of craft beer, too.

 The fact you can stay and play at this family-run Hunter Valley brewery based at the Hunter Valley Resort means you will have a new appreciation for all the great things that are brewing here.
 All up, there are 12 quality beers on tap at the family-friendly brewery, which overlooks the crumpled folds of the Broken Back Ranges.

 Check out what’s brewing at 4 Pines at the Farm.

 3. Peter Drayton Wines and IronBark Hill Brewhouse